nicolaspoersch/hacking-introduction/EN.md

 ### Honeypots:

-Honeypots are trap systems designed to attract attackers and study their behavior.
-They are useful for the detection and research of cyber threats.
+- Honeypots are trap systems designed to attract attackers and study their behavior.
+They are useful for detecting and researching cyber threats.

+- **Setting Up a Honeypot:** Learn how to set up a honeypot on your network to monitor suspicious activities and understand attackers' tactics.

 ### Subdomains:

-Subdomains are extensions of a primary domain, such as "blog.example.com."
-It's important to secure subdomains, as they can be used to bypass the root domain's firewall.
+- Subdomains are extensions of a primary domain, such as "blog.example.com."
+It's essential to secure subdomains as they can be used to bypass the root domain's firewall.

+- **Subdomain Enumeration:** Use subdomain enumeration tools to identify and assess subdomains within a primary domain.
+This helps ensure the security of the entire infrastructure.

 ### MITM (Man-in-the-Middle):

-The MITM (Man-in-the-Middle) attack involves an attacker intercepting communication between two parties, allowing the capture of sensitive data.
-Using HTTPS helps protect against this type of attack because in HTTPS, information is encrypted, while in HTTP, it's not.
+- MITM attack involves an attacker intercepting communication between two parties, allowing the capture of sensitive data.
+Using HTTPS helps protect against this type of attack as information is encrypted in HTTPS, but not in HTTP.

+- **Conducting a Controlled MITM Attack:** Practice conducting a MITM attack in a controlled environment to understand vulnerabilities and learn how to defend against them.

 ### Why Some Ports Remain Open:

-Ports are open to allow communication between systems.
-For example, port 80 (HTTP) must be open for web browsers to connect to web servers, and port 443 (HTTPS) is used for secure connections.
+- Ports are left open to facilitate communication between systems.
+For example, port 80 (HTTP) must be open for web browsers to connect to a web server, and port 443 (HTTPS) is used for secure connections.
 However, keeping unused ports open can be risky.
-It's essential to close or restrict unnecessary ports to reduce the risk of exploitation by hackers.
+It's important to close or restrict unnecessary ports to reduce the risk of exploitation by hackers.

+- **Port Scanning:** Learn how to use port scanning tools to identify open ports on a system and assess their security.

 ## Firewall